blabla1337/skf-flask/skf/markdown/knowledge_base/188-knowledge_base--Concurrent_session_handling--.md

 3. Multiple active sessions from different devices
 4. Limit and destroy sessions when they exceed an accepted threshold.

-The more critical the application becomes the lower the accepted threshold for concurrent sessions should be.
+The more critical the application becomes, the lower the accepted threshold for concurrent sessions should be.